 Christopher Hampton penned his erotic historical drama back in 1967, originally performed on stage until film director Agnieszka Holland got hold of it three decades later.

-Total Eclipse may have slipped under your radar, but if you're looking for a daring and sensuous tale of love and betrayal, this one's for you.
+Despite its strong cast list, Total Eclipse isn't too well-known of a film (making it hard to find a copy).
+But if you're looking for a daring and sensuous tale of love and betrayal, this one's for you.

-Stephen Daldry's psychological drama takes us across three different time zones in the span of one day.
+One of the best movies about poets and poetry ever made, Stephen Daldry's psychological drama The Hours takes us across three different time periods in the span of one day:

-Lastly, in the more-familiar land of 2001, Clarissa Vaughan (who shares the name of the book's protagonist) is preparing a party to honor her moody ex-lover poet.
+Third, we're in the more familiar era of 2001, where Clarissa Vaughan is preparing a party to honor her moody, ex-lover poet.

 Based on Michael Cunningham's skillful 1998 novel, The Hours is an Oscar-winning peek into the human condition, starring Meryl Streep, Julianne Moore, and Nicole Kidman.